Specimen Collection: Sputum (Pediatric)

 Sputum for cytology, culture and sensitivity, and acid-fast bacilli (AFB) are the three major types of sputum specimens.
 Cytologic or cellular examination of sputum may identify aberrant cells or cancer.
 The most common types of diagnostic tests performed on sputum specimens include respiratory syncytial virus, influenza A and B, parainfluenza, rhinovirus, and enterovirus.
 Sputum collected for culture and sensitivity testing can be used to identify specific microorganisms to determine which antibiotics are the most sensitive.
 The AFB smear is used to support a diagnosis of tuberculosis (TB).
-A definitive diagnosis of TB also requires a sputum culture and sensitivity.
+A definitive diagnosis of TB also requires a sputum culture and sensitivity test.
 Regardless of the test ordered, a sputum specimen should be collected first thing in the morning due to a greater accumulation of bronchial secretions overnight.

 Stress the importance of deep coughing and of not clearing the throat if the patient is expectorating sputum.
-Have a health care team member secure the patient’s head and hands if suctioning will be used to obtain a specimen.
+Have a health care team member secure the patient’s head and hands as needed if suctioning will be used to obtain a specimen.

 Ensure that the patient does not use mouthwash or toothpaste because they may decrease the viability of the microorganisms and alter the culture results.